 Not all heroes wear a cape.
 Some are driven by compassion.
 November is National Family Caregiver’s month and during this special month, Capital Senior Living salutes these modern-day heroes for the job they do.
 Many of our communities across the country host support groups for family members who double as heroes so they can share their success stories and triumphs as well as their challenges.
 Caregiving doesn’t come with an instruction manual, so it’s up to each individual protector to not only watch over their loved one but to take care of himself or herself.

 There are approximately 34 million Americans who have provided care to an adult age 50 or older.
 Their tasks vary from shopping, food preparation and housekeeping to doing laundry, providing transportation and giving medication.
 In most cases, caregivers provide around-the-clock attention while managing their own careers and families.
 They may also be responsible for feeding, dressing, grooming, bathing, coordinating physician visits and managing financial matters.
 It’s in these situations where it’s evident how incredibly strong, caring, loving and capable they are.

-“One problem family caregivers have is to think they should do it all,” said Jan L. Welsh, owner of 1 Special Care and a certified member of the Aging Life Care Association.
+“One problem family caregivers have is to think they should do it all,” said Jan L. Welsh, owner of Special Care for Older Adults, LLC and a certified member of the Aging Life Care Association.
 “They don’t sleep, their nutrition fails and their routines get altered, and that’s how they get burnout so quickly.”

 For caregivers themselves, these experts agree that too many get so wrapped up in caring for their loved ones that they neglect themselves.
 They recommend that as a loved one ages, the more important thing to do is seek help from a professional.
 That could include Independent Living, Assisted Living or Memory Care services from a trusted network such as Capital Senior Living.